 A Little Spot of Kindness

-The A Little Spot of Kindness book companion lesson helps us understand that we can spot opportunities to act with kindness.
+The A Little Spot of Kindness book companion lesson helps us recognize opportunities to act with kindness.
 Kids will also learn synonyms for kindness and that kindness is many things.

 The Cool Bean